Before you begin

 - Go to Settings > Siri & Search.
-Turn on Listen for "Hey Siri".
+Turn on Listen for “Siri“ or “Hey Siri”.*

-- Go to Settings > [your name] > Find My > and turn on Share My Location.
-Then set My Location to This Device.
+- Go to Settings > [your name] > Find My, then turn on Share My Location.
+Set My Location to This Device.

-- Open the Home app, tap Home , then select Home Settings.
-Tap your user profile under People, and turn on:
+- Open the Home app, tap the More button , then select Home Settings.
+Tap your user profile under People, and turn on Recognise My Voice.

-- Update Listening History: under Media, select your music service, then turn on Update Listening History to add the music you play to your Apple Music taste profile so Siri can suggest and play songs that you’ll love.
+To personalise your experience even more, turn on Update Listening History to add the music you play on devices in your home to your Apple Music taste profile, so Siri can suggest and play songs that you’ll love.

 If Siri doesn't recognise you

 Siri may ask you who you are from time to time.
-You can respond with your name, or you can even begin a request by saying, "Hey Siri, this is [your name]” or "Hey Siri, who am I?”
-If Siri calls you the wrong name, say, "No, this is [your name]".
-If you have the same name as someone else who shares your HomePod, get Siri to call you by a nickname.
+You can respond with your name, or you can even start a request by getting Siri’s attention and saying “This is [your name]” or “Who am I?”
+If Siri calls you the wrong name, say “No, this is [your name]”.
+Siri will call you by the name that's set in your My Card.
+If you have the same name as someone else who you share your HomePod with, you can change the name in your My Card to a nickname.

-If Siri doesn't recognise you after you've completed the setup process, try these steps.
+If Siri doesn't recognise you after you've finished the setup process, try following these steps.
 After each step, see if Siri recognises you.

-- Reset Recognise My Voice: in the Home app, tap Home , then tap Home Settings.
+- Reset Recognise My Voice.
+In the Home app, tap the More button , then tap Home Settings.
 Tap your name under People, turn off Recognise My Voice, then turn it back on again.
 Wait a few minutes before trying Siri again.

-- Restart the iPhone, iPad or iPod touch that you use with "Hey Siri".
+- Restart the iPhone or iPad that you use with Siri.

-If you have two Apple IDs in your home that have "Hey Siri" set up with the same voice, you may need to turn off Recognise my Voice on one account.
+If you have two Apple IDs in your home that have Recognise My Voice set up with the same voice, you may need to turn off Recognise My Voice on one account.